About

 We’re proud to partner with Arts Mission Oak Cliff and Teatro Dallas to bring our mission to life.
 Whether you're an aspiring actor, seasoned performer, or professional looking to grow, The Playground is where creativity thrives.

-As of September 2022, Alysia is based in New York City but returns to Dallas quarterly to support The Playground’s programming.
-In 2023-2024, she produced a film that won the Panavision New Filmmaker Grant, earning her team over $300,000 worth of Panavision equipment.
-She successfully pitched to Executive Broadway producers for film funding and secured four major brand sponsorships.
-In November 2024, Alysia Executive Produced and starred in Do You Feel Anger? by Mara Nelson-Greenberg Off-Off Broadway.
+As an actor and producer, Alysia’s work spans regional stages, Off-Broadway productions, short films, and commercials.
+In 2023–2024, she produced a film that received the Panavision New Filmmaker Grant, awarding her team over $300,000 in professional equipment.
+She also secured major brand sponsorships and pitched to Broadway producers for funding.
+In November 2024, she Executive Produced and starred in Do You Feel Anger? by Mara Nelson-Greenberg in a New York Off-Off Broadway run.

 Alysia Giakoumas